llogiq/stdx-dev/README.md

 [MIT] / [Apache-2.0]

 Flame is a library that allows you to stopwatch your code and see the result rendered as a flame graph.
-There is also the (unstable, nightly-only) [flamer] plugin that lets you annotate your crates/modules/items to insert flame trace points.
+There is also the (<kbd>⚠ nightly only</kbd>) [flamer] plugin that lets you annotate your crates/modules/items to insert flame trace points.

 [flamer]: https://github.com/llogiq/flamer